deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

 ## Configuring MetalLB

 Start with `metallb`.
 MetalLB is a L2/L3 load balancer designed for bare metal Kubernetes clusters.
 It exposes the kubernetes `Services` to the external network.
-It uses either L2 or BGP to advertise routes.
+It uses either L2 (ARP) or BGP to advertise routes.
 The network indicated by `metallb` must be outside the network when using BGP.
-Otherwise, when using L2, the network must be the same as your private network.
+Otherwise, when using L2 (ARP), the network must be the same as your private network.
 For multi-zone clusters, you MUST use BGP.

 <div style={{textAlign: 'center'}}>